DeveloperDunne/Little-Rascal-Recipes/README.md

 * Heroku: Was used to deploy the live project.

-* VSCode: Was used to create and edit the website.
+* VSCode: This was used to create and edit the website.

 * Fontawesome: To add icons to the website.